What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Most lenders and mortgages require a DTI of 43% or lower.
 Ultimately, you should aim for no more than 43% of your gross monthly income going toward debts, including a new mortgage loan.
 Therefore, if you apply for a loan with a DTI already at 43%, you’re less likely to get approval for a conventional loan with strict lending requirements.

-Luckily, there are several loan programs available for borrowers with bad credit.
+Luckily, there are several high debt-to-income ratio loans and programs available for borrowers with bad credit.
 But again, the worse your credit and the higher your DTI ratio, the higher your interest rates will usually be.

 If you have a high DTI, there are several things you can do to take action and start reducing it before applying for a loan.
 A few ways to improve your chances of getting approved for a home loan include the following: